GoogleCloudPlatform/healthcare/deploy/README.md

 ## Deployment Manager Templates

-There are two templates in this folder:
+There are the following templates in this folder:

 *   `data_project.py` will set up a new project for hosting datasets.